TheNinth7/evcc-garmin/README.md

 ## Removing Debug Statements

+While debug statements are only printed in debug builds, they still occupy code space in release builds.
+Therefore, when building a release, all debug statements should be commented out.

-In VS Code, press `CTRL+SHIFT+H` to open the global search and replace panel.
+To find all active debug statements in VS Code, press `CTRL+SHIFT+H` to open the global search and replace panel.
 Enable regular expressions by clicking the `.*` icon next to the search field, and use the following pattern to locate all active debug statements:

 ```
 (?<!\/\/ )EvccHelperBase\.debug\(